nu7hatch/krug-redis-presentation/source.md

 * only master-slave replication
 * non-blocking on the master side
 * data is safe when it's in at least 3 data centers
-* also for scalability, e.g. to perform heavy (read-only) queries like SORT
+* also for scalability, e.g. to perform heavy (read-only) queries like some SORT

 Replication can be configured in `redis.conf` or live: